projectodd/openwhisk-openshift/README.md

 be ready.
 When it completes, you should have a functioning OpenWhisk platform, to which you can then
 [point your `wsk` command](#using-wsk).

+You can do a quick smoke test of your cluster like so:

+    ./tools/travis/test.sh

 If you prefer not to clone this repo, you can simply follow the [installation steps](#installation) after creating a new project: